pyrocms/pyrocms-docs/content/plugins/streams/entry-form.md

 ## Using reCAPTCHA

-reCAPTCHA is a simple and high quality CAPTCHA tool, and PyroStreams makes it easy to implement.
+reCAPTCHA is a simple and high quality CAPTCHA tool, and Streams makes it easy to implement.
 To start, get your public and private keys from <a href="http://www.google.com/recaptcha">reCAPTCHA</a>.
 Then, add those keys into the reCAPTCHA config file, located in <strong>streams/config/recaptcha.php</strong>.

 After that, all you need to do is add <strong>use_recaptcha="yes"</strong> in your form tag, and add the following tags: